-We arrive in Morocco at just after sunset.
+We arrive in Marrakesh at just after sunset.
 The van drops me at the southern gate of the medina, which turns out to be a bit farther from my hostel than expected.
 But it does require me walking through the Jemaa el-Fnaa, the main square in the medina and the star attraction of Marrakesh.
 The size of the place and the bustle occurring at this particular dusk have me excited to explore right away.
 But my prime concern is to check in my accommodation (which, as with the previous stops, is inside the medina), eat dinner, and buy a train ticket to Casablanca (my next destination), so I do the exploring the next day.

-And explore I do early the next day.
+I do my exploration of Marrakesh early the next day.
 I first go to the Jardin Majorelle in Ville Nouvelle, about a 30-minute walk northwest from my hostel (I’m saving my remaining cash and figuring I need a morning exercise anyway).
 The Jardin Majorelle was a property of French Orientalist artist Jacques Majorelle until the 1950s, when it was sold following his divorce, and the garden fell into neglect.
 Fashion designer Yves Saint-Laurent and his partner Pierre Bergé purchased it in the 1980s and restored it.
 Today, the garden contains about 300 species of plants from around the world.
 The centerpiece of the garden, though, is the distinctly blue structure that houses the Berber Museum, which shows an assortment of Berber artifacts.
 The displays are in French, though, so non-French-speaking visitors might find themselves less enlightened than their French-speaking counterparts.

 Near the garden is the Yves Saint Laurent Museum.
 Opened in 2017, the museum pays tribute to the works of the venerated fashion designer through photos, sketches, and thousands of accessories and garments from his personal collections.